MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/measure-your-space-in-mixed-reality.md

 When you take measurements, you can always go back and review your measurements.

-1. At the top select the measurement list or select the list button.
+1. At the top select the measurement overview or select the overview button.

    > [!div class="mx-imgBorder"]
    > ![Choose the item you want to measure.](./media/mr-measurement/measure-4.png)